Gene editing techniques such as CRISPR-Cas9 enable the generation of both small and large genetic alterations.

 In addition, TLA analyses can, using transgene-specific primer pairs, be used to determine the exact sequence of desired and (un)desired integration events of any transgene sequence.

-See below to watch a replay of a recent webinar on the complete genetic characterisation of transgenes, integration sites and gene editing events.
+Watch a webinar recording on the complete genetic characterisation of transgenes, integration sites and gene editing events.

 "TLA analysis has proven to be very useful to quality control genetically engineered cell lines”

 Dr. John Wiseman - Associate Director (Molndal, Sweden)

 "TLA has proven to be a powerful technology for transgene integration site sequencing and for evaluation of structural changes in the transgene and/or integration site.”